tiagolr/ripplerx/README.md

 * Saike for the open source Partials synth which the original Rippler was based on.
 * AAS for Chromaphone synth and manual with hints about the models and parameters used.
+* Nathan Ho and others for articles about [modal synthesis](https://nathan.ho.name/posts/exploring-modal-synthesis).
-* Other DSP coders like Tale and Scott Stillwell for providing open source JSFXs and libs.
+* DSP coders like Tale and Scott Stillwell for providing open source JSFXs and libs.

 ### MacOS